Artificial-Pancreas/iAPS/README.md

 ## Please understand that iAPS is:
 - highly experimental and evolving rapidly.
-- not CE approved for therapy.
+- not CE or FDA approved for therapy.

 # Pumps